treeman/jonashietala/drafts/2020_in_review.markdown

 tags: Yearly Review
 ---

 And so 2020 has come to an end.
 On a global scale it's been quite a horrible year, and for me personally it's been both good and bad.
 Luckily we haven't been directly affected by COVID too much, but it's still been very disruptive.
+Either way as [I've done for years now][previous years] it always makes me feel better to do a little yearly review, as when I sit down in write it down I've always done more things than I first realize.

 # 2020 Non-Geek Achievements